jess-of-the-woods/tid_til/javascript/threejs.md

     scene.add(mesh); // adds mesh to scene
 ```

-In chrome, to allow cross origin, close all instances then start the Chrome executable with a command line flag: 'google-chrome --allow-file-access-from-files'
+In chrome, to allow cross origin,
+close all instances then start the Chrome executable with a command line flag: `google-chrome --allow-file-access-from-files`

-Different renderers you can use:
+####Different renderers you can use:
+- WebGL
+- SVG
-- WebGL, SVG or HTML5 Canvas
+- HTML5 Canvas

 ________